kubenext/lissio/docs/getting-started.md

 ## Environment Variables

-Octant is configurable through environment variables defined at runtime.
+Lissio is configurable through environment variables defined at runtime.

 * `KUBECONFIG` - set to non-empty location if you want to set KUBECONFIG with an environment variable.
 * `LISSIO_DISABLE_OPEN_BROWSER` - set to a non-empty value if you don't the browser launched when the dashboard start up.
 * `LISSIO_LISTENER_ADDR` - set to address you want dashboard service to start on. (e.g. `localhost:8080`)
-* `LISSIO_ACCEPTED_HOSTS` - set to comma-separated string of hosts to be accepted. (e.g. `demo.octant.example.com,awesome.octant.zr`)
+* `LISSIO_ACCEPTED_HOSTS` - set to comma-separated string of hosts to be accepted. (e.g. `demo.lissio.example.com,awesome.lissio.zr`)
 * `LISSIO_VERBOSE_CACHE` - set to a non-empty value to view cache actions
 * `LISSIO_LOCAL_CONTENT` - set to a directory and dash will serve content responses from here.
 An example directory lives in `examples/content`
 * `LISSIO_PLUGIN_PATH` - add a plugin directory or multiple directories separated by `:`.
-Plugins will load by default from `$HOME/.config/octant/plugins`
+Plugins will load by default from `$HOME/.config/lissio/plugins`

 **Note:** If using [fish shell](https://fishshell.com), tilde expansion may not occur when using `env` to set environment variables.

 ## Command Line Flags

-Octant is configurable through command line flags set at runtime.
-You can see all of the available options by running `octant --help`.
+Lissio is configurable through command line flags set at runtime.
+You can see all of the available options by running `lissio --help`.

         --client-burst int     maximum burst for client throttle (default 400) --client-qps float32   maximum QPS for client (default 200) --context string       initial context
     -c, --enable-opencensus    enable open census
-    -h, --help                 help for octant
+    -h, --help                 help for lissio
         --klog-verbosity int   klog verbosity level
         --kubeconfig string    absolute path to kubeConfig file (default "~/.kube/config") -n, --namespace string     initial namespace